 I haven't found any carpet that cat hair doesn't stick to like crazy (for claws short is better).
 And even if you vacuum daily, there is still tons of cat hair stuck there.

 I have also heard that berber is best for rugs in households with cats.
 I read that we should choose colors for decorating that mimic the color of our pet's hair.
 My cat is charcoal so that would be the color for my rug and sofa.
 If your cats are white, I'd try for almost white as the color of my carpet.
 I think the natural colored berber type rugs would be ideal.

 We have two orange and one black kitty.
 We recently got rid of carpet and put in glueless laminant.
 It comes in hard wood or tile patterns.
 We installed it ourself, 1 room per day.
 Cost was less than the carpet I was looking for.
 In the past, some of the patterns looked fake but they've come a long way.
 I'll never go back to carpet again.
 I do have a few "throw' rugs but I just buy inexpensive ones and when they get worn out I pitch them.
-I can not tell you how much cleaner our house is now that we have hard floors.
-They aren't cold either, becuase you put a foam padding under them.

 I was told at Lowe's that any carpet with a loose loop texture, especially berber, is bad because their claws can unravel the carpet.
 It's best to have a "cut pile" Frieze carpets have a short, durable, twisted pile fiber well suited for busy areas.